 Admitted to practice in the United States District Courts for the Northern, Eastern, Central, and Southern Districts of California

-Admitted to the United States District Court for the Eastern District of Texas
+Admitted to practice in the United States District Court for the Eastern District of Texas

-Admitted to the United States Court of Appeals for the Federal Circuit
+Admitted to practice in the United States Court of Appeals for the Federal Circuit